Skip to content

 Here is a glossary of personal finance terms to get you started.

-A few key terms that matter most as you set up your financial life after college include 401(k) plan, beneficiary, compound interest, emergency fund, financial house, health savings account (HSA), net worth, vesting period.
+A few key terms that matter most as you set up your financial life after college include 401(k) plan, beneficiary, compound interest, emergency fund, financial house, health savings account (HSA), net worth, and vesting period.

 Remember, college may be over, but learning never ends!